scrapy-plugins/scrapy-zyte-api/docs/reference/request.rst

-Headers will also be mapped if set to a non-default value elsewhere, e.g. in a custom downloader middleware, as long as it is done before the scrapy-zyte-api downloader middleware, which is responsible of the mapping, processes the request.
+Headers will also be mapped if set to a non-default value elsewhere, e.g. in a custom downloader middleware, as long as it is done before the scrapy-zyte-api downloader middleware, which is responsible for the mapping, processes the request.
+Here “before” means a lower value in the :setting:`DOWNLOADER_MIDDLEWARES <scrapy:DOWNLOADER_MIDDLEWARES>` setting.

 Similarly, you can add any of those headers to the :ref:`ZYTE_API_SKIP_HEADERS` setting to prevent their mapping.